notice96/jira-keitaro-bot/README.md

-# Jira to Keitaro Sync
+# Jira to Keitaro Bot

-Syncs Jira issues to Keitaro offers automatically.
+A minimal FastAPI app to handle JIRA webhooks.